anic17/Newtrodit/README.md

 Newtrodit is compatible with OSes starting from Windows XP, but you can enable a small support for Windows 95/98/ME by changing the `_NEWTRODIT_OLD_SUPPORT` constant to **1** in [`newtrodit_core.h`](src/win32/newtrodit_core_win.h#L44).
 However, this isn't recommended for regular builds, as the compiled executable will lack some features such as UTF-8 file reading.

 ## Bug reports
 To report a bug, feel free to create an issue explaining the bug and the way to get it.
-Contribution is highly appreciated as Newtrodit is still on beta, so there's a bunch of bugs needing to be fixed.
+Contribution is highly appreciated as Newtrodit is still in beta, so there are a bunch of bugs that need to be fixed.

 ## Contributing
 If you want to contribute to Newtrodit, fork the project and create a pull request with the changes you want to do, describing the changes you made.

 ## Documentation
 To get information about the usage of Newtrodit, press F1 at Newtrodit or run `newtrodit --help`
-The documentation shows contains everything you need to know to use Newtrodit.
+The documentation contains everything you need to know to use Newtrodit.
 If you have any questions, contact me on <a href="https://discord.gg/J628dBqQgb" style="text-decoration: none">Discord</a>.

 ## Configuration

 Newtrodit offers some configuration capabilities by editing the file `newtrodit.config`, with the purpose of customizing the editor as per your preferences.
-The file format is INI-like.All the information required can be found on the documentation, with an example configuration file.
+The file format is INI-like.
+All the information required can be found in the documentation, with an example configuration file.
 Keep in mind that incorrectly modifying Newtrodit's settings can lead to unexpected issues.
 For an example configuration file, you can see an [example](newtrodit.config) of a configuration file.

 ## Contact